Who we are

 We’re a gospel-centred rural church located in the village of Pontesbury in Shropshire.
 The church has been meeting in its current premises since 1828.

-We are affiliated to the Baptist Union and local Baptist Associations.
-We hold to the historic doctrines of the Christian faith, in particular the deity of Jesus Christ, the full reliability and authority of the Bible and the need for personal salvation which can only be met by faith in the death of Jesus on the cross.
+We hold to the historic doctrines of the Christian faith, in particular the deity of Jesus Christ, the full reliability, sufficiency, and authority of the Bible, and the need for personal salvation which can only be met by faith in the atoning death of Jesus on the cross.
+We gladly identify with all similar-minded gospel-believing evangelical churches.

 Our aims and vision: –